roboticslab-fr/ros-tutorial-01/README.md

 	#source /opt/ros/hydro/setup.bash

 ROS packages are searched and detected only from ROS_PACKAGE_PATH value, which often involves adding a package path to this variable in the ~/.bashrc file.

+Modifications in the ~/.bashrc file are taken into account by doing the following:
+* close the terminal
+* reopen a new shell (terminal window)

+##Exploration
+ROS provides useful command line tools.

+###To Do
+* Use rospack to obtain the list of packages and their dependences (example with roscpp, sensor_msgs, gmapping).
+* Use roscd to quickly navigate from one package to another one.
+* Use rosmsg to obtain the list of messages and their description.
+* Find the messages description in their packages (example with sensor_msgs/LaserScan, nav_msgs/Odom ... ).
+* Study messages documentation on the package website (example with http://wiki.ros.org/sensor_msgs )
+* Study general information on messages on the ROS wiki website - http://wiki.ros.org/msg

+###Informations
+Messages are defined in the msg folder in a package.
+Their definition has to be compiled to make them useable.
+Messages documentation provided by a package is described on the package website.